Emma of Anjou

-Emma (Emme, or Agnes) of Anjou (c.1140-c.1214) was an illegitimate daughter of Geoffrey Plantagenet, Count of Anjou, and half-sister of King Henry II of England.
-She was married to Dafydd ab Owain Gwynedd, a Welsh prince.
-She is occasionally confused with Emma de Laval (1200-1264), the daughter of Guy V de Laval.
+Emma (Emme, or Agnes) of Anjou (c.
+1140 - c.
+1214) was an illegitimate daughter of Count Geoffrey V of Anjou and half-sister of King Henry II of England.
+She was the wife of Dafydd ab Owain Gwynedd, a Welsh prince who was king of Gwynedd from 1170 to 1195.

+Life

 Emma married Dafydd in the summer of 1174, after an unsuccessful rebellion by the queen, Eleanor of Aquitaine, and her older sons had led her half-brother the king to disperse Eleanor's court in Aquitaine and bring Emma back to England.

 Emma had four children by Dafydd: